 C.H.
 Manhardt Powered Machinery Building.
 This machine shop, located in the West Complex, is always busy with hands on learning during our Apple Festivals.
 Come inside and see various old machinery humming and buzzing while working.
 Grab a corn cob and help our society members with the largest of the machines as you learn the process of corn milling.

-Blacksmith Shop.
+Ott Blacksmith Shop.
 The shop is very popular during our Apple Festivals, with live demonstrations from very gifted blacksmiths.
 It's located in the West Complex, beside the C.H.
 Manhardt Building.
 Pictured is William Ott, our chief blacksmith for many years and whom our building is named for.

 Civil War Encampment.
 Always growing, this unique site hosts reenactors during our Apple Festivals, who perform demonstrations and educational programs for guests.